PINOC from viggle.ai is an online single camera Video to Mocap application.

 If you disable it, that will immediately place the character firmly in the center of the scene.
 This is great for creating walk cycles in place.
 Also, since Video to Mocap data can be a bit floaty, removing the root motion may help with the motion clean up.
 You may have to add the motion back in in your 3d app.

-Like all single camera solutions, you shouldn’t expect any miracles.
-Common problems include slight or even pronounced floating, leg sliding, and incorrect capture of occluded body parts.
+Like all single camera solutions, PINOC is far from perfect.
+Common problems include slight or even pronounced floating, leg sliding, as well as incorrect capture of occluded body parts.

 Only one person per video is supported.
-If your footage contains more than one person, PINOC will choose one randomly or it may even fail to produce a mocap.
+If your footage contains more than one person, PINOC will extract the motion from only one of them at random.
+While I have not experienced it, it may even fail to produce a mocap if the footage is too confusing.

 Facial performance is not captured.